Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-kubernetes.md

 ## Fetch the Connected Registry Helm Chart

+From a cluster node, run the following commands to install the connected registry helm chart.

 1. Set environment variable to enable OCI artifact support in the Helm 3 client.

 `export HELM_EXPERIMENTAL_OCI=1`